-On May 24, we announced Confluent Control Center, an application for managing and monitoring a Kafka-based streaming platform.
+On May 24, we announced Confluent Control Center, an application for managing and monitoring a Kafka-based event streaming platform.
 Control Center has a beautiful user interface, and under the surface we did a lot of work to make Control Center work beautifully.
 In the first release of Control Center, we focused on two problems: getting started quickly with Kafka, and understanding message flow end to end.
 These two features complement each other: you can easily build an enterprise-scale data pipeline and monitor message flow through that pipeline to guarantee that every message is delivered.
 This blog post will tell you why we built Control Center, highlight some unique features, and tell you how it works.

 Create a complete data pipeline in minutes